puppetlabs/bolt/7-writing-plans/README.md

 > **Time**: Approximately 10 minutes

-In this lab you will ...
+In this exercise you will ...

 - [Write a plan using commands](#write-a-plan-using-commands)
 - [Write a plan using scripts](#write-a-plan-using-scripts)